 - Status and Data Variables are used to report the tool’s current state, sensor readings, and processing results.

 - Events are published whenever something noteworthy occurs on the tool.

 - Alarms are raised whenever the tool has encountered an error condition.

 The factory host can use this information to initiate processing requests, monitor results and adjust processing parameters as needed, or respond to abnormal scenarios, all using standard SECS messaging.

 Equipment requirements for SEMI E30

-Basic GEM compliance requires tools to implement a minimum subset of all the capabilities described in the standard.
-Most GEM-based fabs expect a tool to at least implement remote control, data/event/alarm publication, and process program management.
+Basic GEM compliance requires tools to implement a minimum subset of all the capabilities described in the E30 standard.
+Most SECS and GEM-based fabs expect a tool to at least implement remote control, data/event/alarm publication, and process program management.
 Some capabilities are less commonly requested, such as spooling (storing tool messages for later transmission, when communication between the host and tool is down) or limits monitoring (simple SPC-like analysis of process data reported by the equipment).
-Regardless of what a particular fab is requesting your tools support, our connectivity products offer full compliance for every capability described in the SEMI E30 standard.
+Regardless of what a particular fab is requesting your tools support, our SECS/GEM connectivity products offer full compliance for every capability described in the SEMI E30 standard.